 Which makes it the perfect occasion to revisit why Leslie Knope is kick ass.

 Leslie has fought passionately for everything from safe sex for seniors to gay penguin marriage.
 However, her best moments are when she ever so smartly kicks patriarchy in the balls, showing us how absurd, ridiculous, and outdated gender assumptions and stereotypes are.

 If you’re on the fence about equal rights, Leslie Knope can change your mind.
 Perhaps you hate your vagina or the right to vote or equal pay for equal work.
 Because how annoying is all that shit?!
 Or if you’re a man, maybe you find it totally annoying that women hate it when you call them “sugar tits.”
 This is why you need Parks and Rec.

-Throughout the years, Leslie Knope has boldly brought feminism to the small screen showing us that women can be career-focused, smart, bossy, feminists and at the same time love men, love life and really love waffles.
-She is a treasure trove of brilliant ideas and displays an unabashed nerdy enthusiasm for government.
+Throughout the years, Leslie Knope has boldly brought feminism to the small screen showing us that women can be career-focused, smart, bossy, feminists and at the same time love men, love life, and really love waffles.
+She is a treasure trove of brilliant ideas and displays an unabashed nerdy enthusiasm for the government.
 She shows us how awesome feminism is simply by being herself.
-As Parks and Recreation comes to an end, here is a look back at five times Leslie showed us how to us why she’s a kick ass feminist.
+As Parks and Recreation comes to an end, here is a look back at five times Leslie showed us how to us why she’s a kick-ass feminist.